 - The tire air pressure must be checked and adjusted on cold tires (i.e., when the temperature of the tires equals the ambient temperature). - The tire air pressure must be adjusted in accordance with the riding speed and with the total weight of rider, passenger, cargo, and accessories approved for this model.

 Tire air pressure (measured on cold tires):

-0-90 kg (0-198 lb):
+Up to 90 kg (198 lb) load:

 Front: